sejal-jagtap/de_sql_guidebook/README.md

 **HAVING, GROUP BY Command**

 Explanation:
-This query groups papers by authors and counts their contributions.
+Grouping by each author, we count how many papers they’ve written.
 The HAVING clause filters out authors with zero papers.

+✅ Note: HAVING is used for conditions on aggregated data (unlike WHERE).

 ```sql
 SELECT a.full_name AS author,